1337kiwi/1337kiwi.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 `0xSK 0xY1 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22 0x22`

-Compared to a traditional brute-force attack of AES (which takes 2^128 attempts theoretically), our reduction ratio is between 2^13 and 2^14. his is because 10,000 guesses is between 213 and 214
+Compared to a traditional brute-force attack of AES (which takes 2^128 attempts theoretically), our reduction ratio is between 2^24 and 2^254.
+This is because 10,000 guesses is between 2^24 and 2^25

 ### Prevention